According to a United Nations report, the Philippines is one of the countries with the highest number of disaster events from 2000 to 2019.

 A study says the Philippines is a potential place for carbon sequestration projects.
 The uplands pose an ecological and economic threat if not reforested.

 Analysis indicates that developed global coastlines are three times more exposed to extreme coastal water levels.
-Know the key findings and places at risk.
+Know the key findings.